MartinT86/MartinT86.github.io/_posts/PUB_2016-12-10-dot-net-core-mvc.md

 ## Tag helpers

-While ASP.NET Core you can use Razor as your view engine, there are still some updates that you can take advantage of.
+While in ASP.NET Core you can use Razor as your view engine, there are still some updates that you can take advantage of.
 On my little test site I was trying to set up a form by using the html helper begin form;

     @using (Html.BeginForm())